ann-codes/fullstackopen-exercises/README.md

 This is a repo of my exercise solutions following the University of Helsinki [Full Stack Open 2020](https://fullstackopen.com/en) course.

-Note: Some folders will require deleting the yarn.lock file in order to install node_modules and run server. (later added to .gitignore)
+Note: Some folders will require deleting the yarn.lock file in order to install node_modules and run server (later added to .gitignore).

-Uses [Pure CSS](https://purecss.io/), a super lightweight css framework for fun.
+Some exercises uses [Pure CSS](https://purecss.io/), a super lightweight CSS framework for fun.

 ## Course Contents